 1. Active member: An active member shall be a person whose training and knowledge is of special service to the practice of candy technology or to the confectionery industry.

-4. Membership Dues: Annual dues, as determined by the Council, are payable to the Treasurer.
-The fiscal year for the Association shall be June 1 to May 31.
+5. Membership Dues: Annual dues, as determined by the Council, are payable to the Treasurer.
+The fiscal year for the Association shall determined by the Council.

 b. suspension where dues are six months in arrears

 c. expulsion by a vote of two-thirds of the Council